ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_2_Eng.md

 ##### Using LOB in ODBC application

-If you want to fetch LOB column in ODBC application and store data in LOB column, call SQLDescribeCol, SQLColAttribute or SQLDescribeParam.
+In order to fetch LOB column in ODBC application and store data in LOB column, call SQLDescribeCol, SQLColAttribute or SQLDescribeParam.

-If you execute these functions in LOB column, they are returned as data types of SQL_BLOB and SQL_CLOB.
+If these functions are executed in LOB column, they are returned as data types of SQL_BLOB and SQL_CLOB.
 However, ODBC application doesn’t recognize data types such as SQL_BLOB or SQL_CLOB.

-Therefore, you may return them as data type which ODBC application recognizes.You can solve this problem by setting LongDataCompat = on in odbc.ini.
+Therefore, the user may return them as data type which ODBC application recognizes.
+The user can solve this problem by setting LongDataCompat = on in odbc.ini.
 If you call SQLColAttribute() in LOB column for this option, ODBC returns SQL_LONGVINARYto SQL_BLOB and SQL_LONGVARCHAR to SQL_CLOB relatively

 ##### Use Examples in PHP Program